PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </p>

 <p>
 Using <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>, I was able to retrieve a list of all monsters with query links to additional information for each monster.
-This made it easy to construct a dictionary of information for each monster, which could then be converted into a JSON file.
-The dictionary structure of the JSON file made it easy to visually evaluate to quickly debug, as well as making it easy to maintain a connection between column names and values for easier database generation using the JSON file.
+With this list I could construct a dictionary of information for each monster, ultimately combining all the entries together into a single JSON file.
+This cumulative JSON file, thanks to its list & dictionary structure, was easy to visually evaluate, making debug quick as well as making it easy to maintain a connection between column names and values for easier database generation.
 </p>

 <p>
-The data for a single, specific monster is comprised of information relating to that monster's form, species, and region, meaning that to generate the compiled information for 1000+ monsters required more than 3000 queries.
+The data for a single monster is comprised of information relating to that monster, its overall species, and its specific form, meaning that to generate the compiled information for 1000+ monsters required more than 3000 queries.
 This number of requests, when processed in sequence, could lead to data gathering taking almost a minute.
 During the process of development, where I was frequently regathering data to fix bugs or add new data fields, this meant that I was spending significant amounts of time simply waiting for my data to compile.
 </p>

 <p>